 Music and the underwater light will signal the end of your float.

 Q - Should I workout before or after a float?

 We find it is better to get your hard workout in BEFORE your float.
 Floating reduces muscle tension, neutralizes the spine and helps the body recover more quickly.

 Q - How much time do I have to shower after my float?

-We have built in shower time so you can enjoy a full 60 minutes in the float tank.
+We have built in shower time so you can enjoy a full 60 minutes in the float room.
 We expect you will emerge 10 to 25 minutes after your session has ended.
 We have mirrors and blow dryers located outside the float rooms so you can finish getting ready outside.
-This allows us to reset the rooms for the next float sessions. :) If you are unable to exit the float room in a timely manner and we cannot reset the room for the next client we will have to charge you for the next float.
+This allows us to reset the rooms for the next float sessions.
+If you are unable to exit the float room in a timely manner and we cannot reset the room for the next client we will charge you for the next float session.

 Q - Will my vagina burn during my float session?

 Check out our blog about floating and your vagina.